Wangxuefeng1024/MARL_benchmark/scripts/grf/README.md

 ### reference

-We follow the following observation & reward wrapper:
+We set the observation & reward wrapper as following repo:

 https://github.com/PKU-MARL/Multi-Agent-Transformer